bitcoin-s/bitcoin-s/docs/key-manager/key-manager.md

 #### Creating a key manager

 To create a key manager the first thing you need create a key manager is some entropy.

-A popular way for bitcoin wallet's to represent entropy is [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki)
+A popular way for bitcoin wallet's to represent entropy is [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) which you [can use in bitcoin-s](../../core/src/main/scala/org/bitcoins/core/crypto/BIP39Seed.scala)

 You can generate a `MnemonicCode` in bitcoin-s with the following code